I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 When you’re generous with information, your prospects appreciate it.
 They might even return the favor by buying from you.
 Don’t be afraid to give away your best content for free, especially if it might mean sales down the road.

 Thinking about hosting a webinar?
 Going live on Facebook?
 Creating an Instagram Story?
-Announce the event via email, but make sure people know they need to act fast.
+Announce the event via email, but ensure people know they need to act fast.
 Tell your prospects how they’ll benefit from the event and when to tune in (and how).

 Here’s one of the best pain point email subject lines.
 We all have tasks that we’ve procrastinated on for days, weeks, months, or years.
-Promise to help your prospect finally get it done — preferably faster, cheaper, or more easily than he or she thought possible.
+Promise to help your prospect finally get it done — preferably faster, cheaper, or more quickly than they thought possible.
+Here’s how Gather introduces a host of requested product features.

 This is another good example.
 State a task your audience might struggle with.
-It could be organizing their offices, cleaning out their closets, buying a new car, or taking their businesses to the next level.
-Explain why they might feel stuck and how to get — well, unstuck.
+It could be organizing their offices, cleaning their closets, buying a new car, or taking their businesses to the next level.
+Explain why they might feel stuck and how to get — get—unstuck.

-People love email subject lines like this one because they’re a little bit irreverent and completely contradictory to what they think a business might want to do.
+People love email subject lines like this one because they’re irreverent and utterly contradictory to what they think a business might want to do.
 Do most businesses want you to steal from them?
 Of course not.

 But if you make “stealing” okay, you create a great relationship with your prospect.
-Offer free assets related to your industry for free.
+Offer free assets related to your industry.

 First, it uses a number.
-You might already know from research on writing headlines that numbers work extremely well when it comes to getting consumers to click.
+You might already know from research on writing headlines that numbers work extremely well when getting consumers to click.

-I also like it because it suggests education.
-You’re going to teach your prospect something valuable — for free — which paints you in a generous light.
+We also like it because it suggests education.
+You’ll teach your prospect something valuable — for free — which paints you in a generous light.

 Lastly, it rhymes.
-You might think I’m joking, but I’m not.
-People respond to word play even if they don’t consciously realize it.
-They’ll take a second look at the subject line just because of the rhyming words “skills” and “bills.”
+You might think we’re joking, but we’re not.
+People respond to wordplay even if they don’t consciously realize it.
+They’ll take a second look at the subject line because of the rhyming words “skills” and “bills.”

 This subject line is just six (or maybe seven) words long.
 However, it packs in a ton of information.